terales/blackbird-docs/src/content/docs/apps/CaptionHub.mdx

 - **Create original caption set** creates a new original caption set.
 - **Download original/translated captions** downloads a caption set in the requested format.

+### Custom dictionaries

+- **Get custom dictionary** returns details of a specific custom dictionary.
+- **List custom dictionaries** returns a list of all custom dictionaries belonging to your team.

 ### Languages

 - **List languages** returns a list of all available languages for your team.